decentology/hyperverse-docs/docs/discover/introduction.md

 # Discover the Hyperverse

-Explore secure Smart Contract code designed to accelerate your blockchain development.
+Explore secure smart contract code designed to accelerate your blockchain development.

 ---

-Quickly find Smart Modules to help you develop your next Web3 application.
-Each Smart Module consists of composable smart contracts, documentation, code samples, UI harnesses, and unit tests built to make dApp development as simple as possible.
+Quickly find resources to help you develop your next Web3 application.
+Explore Smart Modules indlucing composable smart contracts, documentation, code samples, UI harnesses, and unit tests built to make dApp development as simple as possible.

 :::info